When To Start Potty Training

 Are YOU Ready?

-• Remember the basics of being a good coach for your potty trainer and keep things motivating right from the start by being patient, positive and consistent.
+Remember the basics of being a good coach for your little potty trainer and keep things motivating right from the start by being patient, positive and consistent.
+Focus on what your child does right.
+Stay upbeat.
+Your happy and easy attitude will make it smoother, simpler and more rewarding for your family.
+Ask for creative ideas from family and friends to make it more fun.

-Things to Consider When Starting to Potty Train
+Things To Consider When Starting To Potty Train

-So, don’t try to potty train when your child is already dealing with a lot of change.
+Try not to potty train when your child is already dealing with a lot of change.
 Here are 10 examples of when NOT to push potty training:

 1. Experiencing the birth of a sibling